GregTheWolfman/GEM_Analysis_Software/README.md

 ```
 amoreAgent -a SRS01 -s /path/to/Pedestal_data.raw -e 1000 -c 5
 ```
-With a Pedestal and Data file in hand, you can now use the adonis code with is stored in APVEvent.C above.
+With a Pedestal and Data file in hand, you can now use the adonis code which is stored in APVEvent.C above.